goncharov-vlad/SOLID/I/README.md

 ### In total

-After refactoring, the code follows the principle: _Code should not be forced to depend upon interfaces that they do not use._
+After refactoring the code follows the principle: _Code should not be forced to depend upon interfaces that they do not use._
 Using the principle of interface separation, the `User` class is split into two: `AbstractUser` and `PostEditor`.
 `PostReader` is now independent of an interface that it doesn't need, and the `AdminExtending()` function can be called to mix the `AbstractUser` and` PostEditor` classes to have the full functionality of the admin class